5 Tips to Turn Your Networking Expertise Into a Cloud Career

 Right along with DevOps comes Agile.
 We all know that project management and IT go hand in hand — and nothing is hotter right now in PM than Agile.
 This makes Agile an essential skill for your cloud toolbox.

-There are several key reasons the cloud and Agile go hand-in-hand.
-Using Agile methodology enables organizations to communicate on a high-level what they want to accomplish with cloud projects and services.
-Agile also allows for organizations to respond quicker to changing demands.
+There are several key reasons the cloud and Agile go hand in hand.
+Using Agile methodology enables organizations to communicate on a high level what they want to accomplish with cloud projects and services.
+Agile also allows organizations to respond quickly to changing demands.
 At the same time, it reduces the demand for change control or fixed scopes.

-Training up as a Scrum Master will set you up very well, especially to grow into management roles of teams of cloud ninjas.
-Being Agile is important to success working in cloud-based environments.
+Training as a Scrum Master will set you up very well, especially for growing into management roles of teams of cloud ninjas.
+Being Agile is important to success in cloud-based environments.

 Final Thoughts

 This may not be a comprehensive list of everything you'll need to translate your on-prem veteran skills to become a cloud superhero.
-There might be other areas to address such as DBA or virtualization skills.
-But hopefully we've laid out enough of a starting point for you to identify and address your knowledge gaps.
+Other areas, such as DBA or virtualization skills, might need to be addressed.
+But hopefully, we've laid out enough starting points for you to identify and address your knowledge gaps.

-The good news: you've made it this far so you understand the need to keep leveling up.
-The cloud's here to stay, so it will remain a safe career investment for a long time to come.
+The good news is that you've made it this far, so you understand the need to keep leveling up.
+The cloud is here to stay, so it will remain a safe career investment for a long time to come.

 delivered to your inbox.